minarady1/kpi_monitor/README.md

 # Overview

 KPI Monitor a Python tool for logging and plotting IoT experiments.
 It is used for the experiments on the OpenTestbed.
-It is usable used to log messages containting measurements in JSON format received over MQTT from IoT devices.
+It is used to log messages containting measurements in JSON format received over MQTT from IoT devices.
-PLotter tools are used to parse the logs, and plot different statistics in three formats:
+Plotter tools are used to parse the logs, and plot different statistics in three formats:
 - Time-series line charts,
 - CDF plots, and
 - PDF plots.